pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * It's more important than ever to be empathetic.

 ## the first thing that came to mind
-That was the first thing that came to mind!
+* That was the first thing that came to mind!

 ## just getting started
 * Hold on.
 We're just getting started.
-*
+* The show's just getting started.

 ## over the weekend
 * We're planning on going to the mountains over the weekend.
+* I'd like to visit my parents over the weekend.

 ## overtime
 * I like to work overtime because I get paid more!
+* We don't get paid overtime, so I don't stay in the office longer than I have to.

-## we handle it on our own
+## we can handle it on our own
 * We don't need your help, we can handle this on our own.

 ## to run out